ruthprudence/ruthprudence/README.md

 I worked at AT&T doing similar automation work for a web app--they needed regression tests written for an app that could be run right before go-lives.
 Instead of Python they asked for something in Java, so I built a system with Java using Maven and TestNG to model testing scenarios and output results.
 Although it wasn't my first time having sole responsibility for a project, it was my first time not only being responsible for building something complete from scratch, I also had to explain each part or decision to a general business audience, who didn't want the nitty-gritty details, but enough to ensure that the project was going forward as planned.
 This was a lot of fun that got cut due to Covid-19.

 [![The C Programming Language](./media/img/clang.jpg)](https://seriouscomputerist.atariverse.com/media/pdf/book/C%20Programming%20Language%20-%202nd%20Edition%20(OCR).pdf)
 > *The C Programming Language*
 >
-> One of the many books I've read that has helped light the way.
+> One of the many books I've read that helped light the way.

 #### Facebook Reality Labs -- Meta, part I
 Over the pandemic, I was hired to work remotely while a team-member was going on maternity leave--I would step in for 3 months, writing automated tests for Virtual Reality (VR) devices first locally, and then in a testing lab.
 This was my first time connecting devices to my computer and being able to read / interact with them: the VR headsets used adb to send commands back and forth, and used Qualcomm chips (which had unique attributes).